The Cheesecake Factory: Caloric content

-The Cheesecake Factory has been criticized for featuring large servings of high-calorie and high-fat foods, and a corresponding lack of healthy menu options.
+The Cheesecake Factory has been criticized for featuring large servings of high-calorie and high-fat foods.
 For these reasons, the chain was dubbed the "worst family restaurant in America" for 2010 by Men's Health magazine.
 The average sandwich at the restaurant contains 1,400 calories.
-In 2013, the Center for Science in the Public Interest gave a better understanding toward some of the food found at The Cheesecake Factory, including the "Crispy Chicken Costoletta" that has more calories (2,610) than a 12-piece bucket of fried chicken from KFC and The Cheesecake Factory's "Bistro Shrimp Pasta" dish, which had more calories than any other entrée from a national chain restaurant at 3,120 calories, with 89 grams of saturated fat.
+In 2013, the Center for Science in the Public Interest gave a better understanding toward some of the food found at the Cheesecake Factory, including the "Crispy Chicken Costoletta" that has more calories (2,610) than a 12-piece bucket of fried chicken from KFC and the Cheesecake Factory's "Bistro Shrimp Pasta" dish, which had more calories than any other entrée from a national chain restaurant at 3,120 calories, with 89 grams of saturated fat.
 The United States Department of Agriculture's Center for Nutrition Policy and Promotion states in its dietary guidelines that a typical female adult should consume about 2,000 calories (males 2,500) and no more than 10% of saturated fat per day.
-In an attempt to offer healthier, lower-calorie meal options, The Cheesecake Factory created a "Skinnylicious" menu that features a variety of cocktails, salads, appetizers, and specialty dishes such as lemon-garlic shrimp and grilled salmon.
+In an attempt to offer healthier, lower-calorie meal options, the Cheesecake Factory created a "Skinnylicious" menu that features a variety of cocktails, salads, appetizers, and specialty dishes such as lemon-garlic shrimp and grilled salmon.

-COVID-19 pandemic

-On March 18, 2020, Overton informed his landlords that his restaurants will be unable to pay rent for the month of April due to significant financial losses as a result of the COVID-19 pandemic, but will resume paying rents as soon as possible and the restaurants reopened after the COVID-19 pandemic in 2020.

-In popular culture

-On The Big Bang Theory, Penny and Bernadette worked at The Cheesecake Factory before meeting their respective husbands Leonard and Howard.
-The eatery served as the gang's hangout when not in the lunchroom at Caltech.

-The Cheesecake Factory is parodied in the Nickelodeon show iCarly as The Cheesecake Warehouse.

-The Cheesecake Factory was referenced in the American film Step Brothers.

-In The Spy Who Dumped Me, Audrey tells Morgan that she and Drew went to The Cheesecake Factory, to which Morgan replies: "God, that menu.
-Too many options."

-In the 2016 Drake song "Child's Play", the lyrics say, "Why you gotta fight with me at Cheesecake?
-You know I love to go there," making reference to Drake's love for The Cheesecake Factory.

-In The Simpsons episode "Bart Sells His Soul", one of the dining options in Springfield was "The Texas Cheesecake Depository".

-During the 2022 holiday season, The Cheesecake Factory aired radio commercials where the song “Twinkle, Twinkle, Little Star” could clearly be heard in the background, a practice also done by Omaha Steaks.